MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week3/dmrg.md

 We can extract the MPS tensors from the new $\tilde{\Theta}$ tensor by performing truncated SVD.
 ```

 The DMRG algorithm then proceeds by sweeping through the system from left to right and back again, updating two sites at a time until it converges.
+In the process we will have to compute new left and right environments.
+Instead of computing the contract of the entire left/right environment every time, the environment can be updated iteratively, as shown in {numref}`fig:update_L`.
+We can use the `get_slice` method of the MPO that we defined last time to compute the slice using the updated MPS.
+When sweeping from left to right, we can contract this slice with $L^{[n-1]}$ we get $L^{[n]}$.
+This is because none of the tensors in the MPS to the left of site $n$ have changed.
+We can update the right environment similarly when sweeping from right to left.
+Finally, we can store a list of all the environments to the left and right of the current site, so that we can reuse them when we sweep back.
+More explicitly, as we sweep left to right, we add the new $L^{[n]}$ to the list of left environments, and then we remove $R^{[n+2]}$ from the list of right environments since it involves tensors that will be updated in the next step.